abadikaka/SFSymbolsFinder/README.md

 ## Todo

-- [] Add generic validation for system name
+- [ ] Add generic validation for system name
+- [ ] Add more iOS 14 symbols
+- [ ] Add more iOS 13 symbols that not included in any Categories

 Thank you and please enjoy using **SFSymbolsFinder**!